-details also a developed the ON Consistent Coldesia and details, please download the ON Semiconductor Soldering and Mounting Techniques Reference Manual, SOLDERRM/D.
+For additional information on our Pb-Free strategy and soldering details, please download the ON Semiconductor Soldering and Mounting Techniques Reference Manual, SOLDERRM/D.

-Electronic versions are uncontrolled except when accessed directly from the Document Repository.
-98AON78622E Printed versions are uncontrolled except when stamped "CONTROLLED COPY" in red.

-DESCRIPTION: 12 PIN DFN, 4X4, 0.65P PAGE 1 OF 1
+DOCUMENT NUMBER: 98AON78622E Electronic versions are uncontrolled except when accessed directly from the Document Repository.
+Printed versions are uncontrolled except when stamped "CONTROLLED COPY" in red.
+DESCRIPTION: 12 PIN DFN, 4X4, 0.65P PAGE PAGE 1 OF 1

-ON Semiconductor and un are trademarks of Semiconductor Components Industries, LLC dba ON Semiconductor or its subsidiaries in the United States and/or other countries.
+ON Semiconductor and use trademarks of Semiconductor Components Industries, LLC dba ON Semiconductor or its subsidiaries in the United States and/or other countries.
 ON Semiconductor reserves the right to make changes without further notice to any products herein.
 ON Semiconductor makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does ON Semiconductor assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation special, consequential or incidental damages.
-ON Semiconductor does not convey any license under its patent rights nor the rights of others.
+ON Semiconductor does not convey any license under its patent rights or the right to others.